christinapitsillidou/AML-2019-Group19/README.md

+# AML_2019 Coursework, Part 1, Group 19
-# Part 1: Gradient Descent
+Experiments with Gradient Descent
+---

 ## Why is gradient descent important in machine learning?

 The purpose of machine learning is to find a function that makes the best predictions.
 In order to determine that, the computer needs to compare numbers to see which function’s predictions are closer to the real values.